heimdal/heimdal/lib/asn1/README.md

      --original-order
 	     Attempt to preserve the original order of type definition in the ASN.1 module.
-By default the compiler generates types in a topo- logical sort order.
+By default the compiler generates types in a topo‐ logical sort order.

      --no-parse-units